Spiritual and Emotional Growth: Nine Spiritual Truths

 "Homosexual persons are called to chastity.
 By the virtues of self-mastery that teach them inner freedom, at times by the support of disinterested friendship, by prayer and sacramental grace, they can and should resolutely approach Christian perfection."
 The Catechism of the Catholic Church, no. 2359

 Spiritual and Emotional Growth

-People who struggle with homosexuality often struggle alone.
-Courage offers hope and fellowship for those who wish to be faithful to the guidance of the Church in dealing with their homosexual feelings.
+People who experience same-sex attractions often struggle alone.
+Courage offers hope and fellowship for those who wish to be faithful to the guidance of the Church in dealing with these attractions.
 The Church says to all who will listen: Be chaste, be heroic, live the life of sexual self-control.
 But the voices of temptation are very strong.
 Many people run with their impulses, taking a path which leads to disappointment and even death.
 They call that freedom, but end up slaves to their desires.
 Courage members find that winning the battle with temptation is the beginning of true freedom and true happiness.

 If you are a person who struggles with same-sex attractions, Courage recommends a spiritual journey in response to your situation.
 This article offers a road map for that journey.
-Nine spiritual truths, which others have road-tested and found helpful, are presented to guide and encourage your progress.
-These Nine Truths can be read all at once, but they are designed to be used one at a time in nine conversations with a Courage group or mentor.
+Nine spiritual truths, which others have tested and found helpful, are presented to guide and encourage your progress.
+These Nine Truths can be read all at once, but they are designed to be used one at a time in nine conversations within a Courage group or with a mentor.

-Each of the ideas in this section is a spiritual springboard intended to prompt a discussion to help you and your mentor to build up the foundations of a sturdy spiritual life.
+Each of the ideas in this section is a spiritual springboard intended to prompt a discussion that will assist you and your mentor as you build up the foundations of a sturdy spiritual life.